clangen/cgallery/README.md

 > i angrily disagree with some of your answers and think you're idiot!

-the license allows you to change the implementation as you wish, so feel free.
+the license allows you to change the implementation as you wish, so feel free...